duongvuhong/chip8/README.md

 There is also a 16-bit register called I. This register is generally used to store memory addresses, so only the lowest (rightmost) 12 bits are usually used.

+Super CHIP-48, which was used on the HP-48 calculators, contains 8 8-bit user-flag registers: R0-R7.
+They can't be directly used, but register V0-V7 can be saved to-and loaded from them.

 CHIP-8 also has two special purpose 8-bit registers, for the delay and sound timers.
 When these registers are non-zero, they are automatically decremented at a rate of 60Hz.

 There are also some "pseudo-registers" which are not accessable from CHIP-8 programs.
 The program counter (PC) should be 16-bit, and is used to store the currently executing address.
 The stack pointer (SP) can be 8-bit, it is used to point to the topmost level of the stack.